 So, Why Are We The Best Of The Best?

-Our Aussie backyard has so much to offer.
+Whereever you end up settling, our Aussie backyard has so much to offer.
 From our stunning beaches, trendy cafes, amazing wildlife, beautiful landscapes and irresistible wines – there really is something for everyone in our capital cities.
 Australian culture has become so diverse with influence from all over the globe drawing an array on international travellers to delight in all we have to offer.
 We are the best of the best when it comes to variety in all its forms.
 From our climate to our cuisine, our beaches to the mountains, the cities to the outback, what more could you want from a country just over 200 years old?
 So, why not do a little more exploring in your backyard this weekend?